Advertiser Disclosure

 A one-way flight between Chicago (ORD) and Abu Dhabi (AUH) measures 7,276 miles, which means it’ll cost 110,000 miles each way in Etihad business class.
 This represents a significant number of miles, but the flight duration allows ample time to experience all that Etihad has to offer.

-Additionally, given how difficult it is to book Etihad flights with partner programs, this makes good use of Etihad Guest miles, especially with the transfer bonus that’s currently available.
+Additionally, given how difficult it is to book Etihad flights with partner programs, this makes good use of Etihad Guest miles.
+That’s especially true with the transfer bonus that’s currently available.

 Hot Tip: